 And for this gift I feel blessed

-The lyrics, “Our little group has always been / And always will until the end” can be interpreted as a statement about the band’s commitment to staying true to themselves, until the end.
+“Our little group has always been / And always will until the end” reads like a promise of loyalty, but there’s resignation in it too.
+They’re committed to staying true to themselves, even if—especially if—it ends badly.

 “Kris, Dave, and I haven’t changed at all.
 I mean, believe it or not, we get along just as well as we ever did… We’re just the same passive-aggressive people as we used to be, you know.
 We never fight, and when we’re pissed off at each other, we just hold it under our breath and have respect for one another in that way.
 You know, it’s just… it’s easier to—it’s easier to work that way, you know, ‘cuz we have a mission,” said Cobain.